Rakeshvd/Carton-box-detector-to-help-smother-operations-in-supply-chain/README.md

 * Run the following command:
 *tensorboard --logdir=training\*

-We can visualize the graphs in :http://YOUR-PC:6006 or http://localhost:6006
+To visualize the graphs you can go to these url in you browser :http://YOUR-PC:6006 or http://localhost:6006

 Finally in order to test the model on live video use webcam_demo.py file (This is a general object detection code) and change model to your model and run the code.